Since 1949, Mental Health America (MHA) and countless organizations globally, have observed Mental Health Awareness during the month of May.

 Provides information on mental health and substance use.

 This website is provided for educational and informational purposes only and does not constitute providing medical advice or professional services.
 The information provided should not be used for diagnosing or treating a health problem or disease, and those seeking personal medical advice should consult with a licensed physician.
-No physician-patient relationship is created by this web site or its use.
-Neither HIPRC, the University of Washington, nor its employees, nor any contributor to this web site, makes any representations, express or implied, with respect to the information provided herein or to its use.
+No physician-patient relationship is created by this website or its use.
+Neither HIPRC, the University of Washington, nor its employees, nor any contributor to this website, makes any representations, express or implied, with respect to the information provided herein or to its use.